Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Mirror symmetry for K3 surfaces with a nonsymplectic involution

 (Enriques).
-This degeneration is obtained by colliding $F$ and $F_0$, the two double fibers of the elliptic fibration $\hY\to\bP^1$.
-Working backwards, consider the surface $\hX'_0=V\cup_D V$ from the Halphen case.
-We have two copies of $V$ glued along the elliptic curve $D$ and the involution $\iota$ exchanges the $V$s and fixes $D$ pointwise.
+We construct this degeneration ``by hand," by smoothing a central fiber to an Enriques K3 surface.
+Let $\hY\to\bP^1$ be an index $2$ Halphen pencil.
+Consider the surface from the Halphen case with multiple fiber $G=2D$, $D\sim -K_{\hY}$.
+It is two copies of $\hY$ glued {\it by the identity map} along the elliptic curve $D$, and the involution $\iota$ exchanges the two copies of $\hY$ and fixes $D$ pointwise.

+Let $E=\Pic^0(D)$.
+This is an elliptic curve and $D$ is a torsor over $E$.
+Then $\cF:=\cO_{\hY}(D)|_D=a\in E[2]$ is nontrivial $2$-torsion because the pencil is Halphen.
+Now build a new surface $\hX_0= \hY\cup_D \hY$ in which the two copies of $\hY$ are glued with a twist, a translation of $D$ by the element $a\in E[2]$.
+There is still an involution which exchanges the $\hY$s, but it now acts as translation by $a$ on $D$ and thus is fixed point free on $\hX_0$.